-General Order dated January 10, 2013 set the framework for Phase I-Quick Start whereby the utilities would implement an initial set of programs and anticipated a Phase II, which would consist of a more detailed energy efficiency policy development and the implementation of Commission approved comprehensive programs.
-At the Commission's June 26, 2013, the Commission voted to stay the implementation of the January 10, 2013 General Order and allow public comment to be reopened.
-Pursuant to this direction, Staff filed a Notice of Proposed Modifications to Energy Efficiency Rules and Request for Specific Comments ("Proposed Modifications").
-10 The Proposed Modifications included allowing the Commission's Quick Start program to be voluntary, ensuring program costs are incurred only from customers eligible to participate, among other modifications.
-The majority, if not all intervenors, provided comments to the Proposed Modifications, and at the Commission's August 21, 2013 B&E, the Commission voted to lift the stay of the Commission's energy efficiency rules adopted in General Order dated January 10, 2013, subject to Amendment 2013-R-31106 filed into the record August 21, 2013.
+General Order dated January 10, 2013 set the framework for the Quick Start program whereby the utilities would implement an initial set of programs and anticipated a Phase II, which would consist of a more detailed energy efficiency policy development and the implementation of Commission approved comprehensive programs.
+At the Commission's June 26, 2013 B&E, the Commission voted to stay the implementation of the January 10, 2013 General Order and allow public comment to be reopened.
+After additional public comment, at the Commission's August 21, 2013 B&E, the Commission voted to lift the stay of General Order dated January 10, 2013, subject to Amendment 2013-R-31106 filed into the record August 21, 2013.